ibm-developer/generator-nodeserver/README.md

         - `<tag value>`

-            The image tag value of your release Dockerimage - e.g. `latest` or `1.0.0`
+            The image tag value of your release Dockerimage - e.g. 'latest' or '1.0.0'

         - `pullPolicy`

-            `Always` or `IfNotPresent`.
+            'Always' or 'IfNotPresent'.
 See [Kubernetes image documentation](https://kubernetes.io/docs/concepts/containers/images/) for further explanation.

     Notes: